 In general, we believe we will experience an increase in demand for our products and services compared to recent prior periods as we develop our Building Wealth with Legacy TM brand and other revenue streams.
 We believe that our products and services appeal to those who seek increased financial freedom.
-If we experience a prolonged decline in demand for our products and services, it could have a material adverse effect on our future operating results.
+If we experience a prolonged decline in demand for our products and services effect on our future operating results.